nickovchinnikov/tts-framework/docs/review.md

 # Training Text-to-Speech Models: A Journey from Zero to...
 Developing a high-quality text-to-speech (TTS) system is a complex task that requires extensive training of machine learning models.
 While successful TTS models can revolutionize how we interact with technology, enabling natural-sounding speech synthesis for various applications, the path to achieving such models is often paved with challenges and setbacks.
 Training a TTS model from scratch is a challenging process that involves numerous steps, from data preparation and preprocessing to model architecture selection, hyperparameter tuning, and iterative refinement.
 Even with state-of-the-art techniques and powerful computational resources, it's not uncommon for initial training attempts to fall short of expectations, yielding suboptimal results or encountering convergence issues.
-However, these failures should not be viewed as dead ends but rather as opportunities for growth and improvement.
 By carefully analyzing the shortcomings of unsuccessful models and identifying the root causes of their underperformance, researchers and practitioners can gain invaluable insights into the intricacies of TTS model training.
 These lessons can then inform and refine the training process, leading to more robust and high-performing models.
-In this article, we embark on a comprehensive journey, exploring the intricate world of TTS model training from the ground up.
-We'll delve into the essential steps, best practices, and common pitfalls, drawing from real-world experiences and case studies.
-By understanding the challenges and learning from failures, we can pave the way for more successful TTS model development, ultimately advancing the field of speech synthesis and its numerous applications.
+In this article, we embark on a comprehensive journey, exploring the intricate world of TTS models.

 ## How it all started?
 At Peech, we're dedicated to making Text to Speech accessible to everyone - individuals and publishers alike.
 Our innovative technology converts web articles, e-books, and any written content into engaging audiobooks.
 This is especially beneficial for individuals with dyslexia, ADHD, or vision impairments, as well as anyone who prefers listening to reading.